 Platydemus manokwari is a nocturnal worm.
 It has been observed to not only eat snails but also earthworms and isopods.
 They are also known to participate in gregarious attacks (ie: many attack the same prey).

 In 2015, the presence of the New Guinea flatworm was confirmed in Miami, Florida.
 Since it has a preference for sub-tropical areas and a tolerance for temperate zones, it could easily be throughout the Southeastern United States.

-U.S. Present: Florida and Puerto Rico
+U.S. Present: Texas, Florida and Puerto Rico

 U.S. Habitat: Since snails are widespread in various habitats, especially in subtropical and Tropical regions of the United States, the Southeastern United States are the most susceptible.
 Platydemus manokwari is already established in Florida and Puerto Rico.